ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

-# Creating Our First Game Objects and Player Characters
+# Pong: Creating Our First Game Objects and Player Characters

 ## Prerequisites
 - You have configured your game instance of Phaser